 GUIDANCE: Summary scoring table of each option.
 This section scores the pros and cons of each option.
 In some cases there will be a clear choice from the Cost/Benefit analysis.
 In other cases the choice will be more complex as different options may offer different non-financial benefits.

-This is a summary of the detailed assessment and scoring criteria matrix contained in Appendix 1

 A summary of the scores should be provided in a table as suggested below